 An established leader in the manufacturing of flavor and color solutions, Flavorchem Corporation, has reportedly launched Natural Vanilla Extract Enhancers as a solution to the high cost of vanilla which has steered formulators of food and beverage products to search for alternatives of natural flavor to replace the highly sought-after vanilla taste.

 October 2019 - Product Launch

-Cargill, Incorporated, had reportedly launched ClearFlo which is a botanical extract ingredient which is aimed at enhancing flavors for in baked goods and confectionery products.
+Cargill Incorporated had reportedly launched ClearFlo, which is a botanical extract ingredient that is aimed at enhancing flavors for baked goods and confectionery products.

 September 2019 - Acquisition

 Florida Chemical Co., a division of Flotek Industries Winter Haven, Florida, the United States, that is known to offer flavor enhancers for grapefruit and citrus as well as citrus flavor materials and essential oils, was reported to be acquired by ADM (NYSE: ADM) to further its position in citrus flavors, which is one of the fastest-growing flavor categories, and the single most important taste profile for beverages according to ADM’s Nutrition business unit.